How to Use Pictalk AAC?

 In edit mode, press the "Create +" button and select "Collection".

-Pictalk includes a search engine for pictograms that uses Sclera, ARASAAC, Mulberry, and Tawasol.
+Pictalk integrates a pictogram search engine that uses Sclera, ARASAAC, Mulberry, and Tawasol.

 Searching for the school pictogram

-Once the pictogram is imported from your computer or found among the search engine suggestions, you will need to provide the oral message "speech" as well as the written "Meaning" and then assign it a color.
+Once the pictogram is imported from your computer or found among the search engine suggestions, you will need to fill in the oral message "speech" as well as the written "Meaning" and then give it a color.
 For a collection, it is possible to mute it.

 Creating the school collection